 Or at least they should.
 Let me explain.
 It was brought to my attention by my loving wife and also by at least one commenter on my recent blog: 6 Ways to be a Better Dad (aka: “Stop and Smell the Diapers”) that I had left something important off my list.
 So, here is the seventh missing guideline on how to be a better dad: HAVE FUN!View full post

-After I finished her bedtime story and started to turn off the light, our nearly six-year-old daughter said, “Don’t call me Pumpkin.
+After I finished her bedtime story and started to turn off the light, our six-year-old daughter said, “Don’t call me Pumpkin.
 That’s not my name.”
 While I don’t remember saying it, I must have said, “Goodnight, Pumpkin.
 I love you.”
 The pet-name is now a long established habit.
-She followed up with, “Goodnight, Banana!” …
+She followed up with, “Goodnight, Banana!” complete …